-Our Tours are all private so I can give you my undivided attention and take you to the places in Edinburgh I think will be most in line with your own interests.
+Apart from our Royal Mile Photography Tour, our tours are all private so I can give you my undivided attention and take you to the places in Edinburgh I think will be most in line with your own interests.
 I rarely follow the same route, preferring instead to match your interests - whether that be architecture, photography or history to the places we visit around the city.
 Unlike the larger public tours, our tours are very personal with the aim of visiting and showing you special parts of the city that are more hidden and difficult to find - but equally beautiful and interesting.

 As mentioned before, one of my greatest loves is photography.
 I was lucky enough to be a finalist and commended in the 2017 Scottish Landscape Photographer of the Year awards.